-Application of the IFRS 9 standard by the insurance entities of the Group
+Application of the IFRS 9 by the Group's insurance entities

-The initial application of IFRS 9 by the insurance entities of the Group as at January 1, 2023 will be retrospective.
+The initial application of IFRS 9 by the Group's insurance entities as at January 1, 2023 will be retrospective.

-For consistency purpose with the IFRS 17 transition arrangements, and in order to provide more relevant information, the Group intends to restate the comparative figures for 2022 financial year relating to the financial instruments concerned of its insurance entities.
+For the sake of consistency with the IFRS 17 transition arrangements, and in order to provide more relevant and useful information, the Group will restate the comparative data of the 2022 financial year relating to the relevant financial instruments of its insurance entities (including the financial instruments derecognised during the 2022 financial year).